 Equity, including regional representation, will be considered when awarding projects.
-A minimum threshold of 50 percent of the funds has been identified for projects that benefit underserved communities, which includes Tribal, local, regional, and rural communities (for transportation planning purposes, rural is defined as all areas of the State that are not included in urbanized areas of 50,000 in population or greater; refer to Appendix C. Caltrans/Regional Agency Boundaries Map, which indicates rural areas).
-For purposes of the grant program, acceptable underserved communities definitions are described in Appendix A and include:
+A minimum threshold of 50 percent of the funds has been identified for projects that benefit under-resourced communities, which includes tribal, local, regional, and rural communities (for transportation planning purposes, rural is defined as all areas of the state that are not included in urbanized areas of 50,000 in population or greater; refer to Appendix C, Caltrans/Regional Agency Boundaries Map, which indicates rural areas).
+For purposes of the grant program, acceptable under-resourced communities' definitions are described in Appendix A and include:

-- Rural communities of 50,000 or less and outside of urbanized areas - Native American Tribal Governments - Regionally/locally defined underserved communities - At or below 80% Assembly Bill 1550 (Gomez, Statutes of 2016) - At or above 75% California Department of Education, Free or Reduced Priced Meals Data - At or above 75% CalEnviroScreen Version 4.0 - At or below 25% California Healthy Places Index (HPI)
+- Rural communities of 50,000 or less and outside of urbanized areas - Native American Tribal Governments - Regionally/locally defined under-resourced communities - At or below 80% Assembly Bill 1550 (Gomez, Statutes of 2016) - At or above 75% California Department of Education, Free or Reduced Priced Meals Data - At or above 75% CalEnviroScreen Version 4.0 - At or below 25% California Healthy Places Index (HPI)

-Furthermore, up to 10% of the funds (\$5M) will be set-aside for Native American Tribal Governments.
+Furthermore, up to \$1 million will be set-aside for Native American Tribal Governments.